 - Open Date: The date when the requisition status was set to Open

-- Filled Date: The date when the associated was moved to the Hired pipeline step
+- Filled Date: The date when the associated candidate was moved to the Hired pipeline step

 - Plan Date: The month when the candidate was planned to have started